bobdavies2000/OpenCVB/README.md

     (click the Settings icon for OpenCVB.)
 Make sure it points to a Python 3.x version.
 Test Python scripts by setting “PythonDebug” as the Startup Project in Visual Studio.

+-   Link problems: Most C++ code in OpenCVB relies on PragmaLibs.h which is automatically created as part of the build process.
+PragmaLibs.h defines where to load the OpenCV libraries.
+It should automatically be updated with the current OpenCV version that is in use.
+If not, run the “VersionOpenCV” application included in the OpenCVB.sln file

 Building New Experiments With Snippets
 ======================================